Brignone wins World Cup super-G after Gut-Behrami crashes

-ST. MORITZ, Switzerland (AP) — Federica Brignone won a wind-swept World Cup super-G Sunday that saw pre-race favorite Lara Gut-Behrami crash out through the safety fences.
+ST. MORITZ, Switzerland (AP) — Federica Brignone set an Italian record in the Alpine skiing World Cup by winning a wind-swept super-G Sunday that saw pre-race favorite Lara Gut-Behrami crash out through the safety fences.

+A 17th career World Cup win for Brignone is the most by an Italian woman in the 55-year history of the World Cup.

+“That’s really amazing.
+I hope that I’m not done with the victories,” said Brignone after moving ahead of Deborah Compagnoni, whose 16th win came in January 1998.

-Mikaela Shiffrin extended her lead in the overall standings by placing third despite wearing the No. 2 bib.
+Mikaela Shiffrin extended her lead in the overall standings by placing third, 0.43 behind Brignone, despite wearing the No. 2 bib.
 The early start gave her little idea how gusty winds would affect racing in the bright sunshine after a 50-minute delay.

 “I was a little bit nervous running (No.) 2 already,” Shiffrin told Swiss broadcaster RTS.
 “Sometimes you get this push from the wind from behind and then it’s a little hard to handle that speed.”